-Langostinos were often seen as a substitute for lobster meat.
+Langostinos in Sherry Cream Sauce can be seen as a substitute for lobster meat.
 Many years ago, a famous Pittsburgh restaurant served them in a garlic butter sauce and called the dish a “lobster pot.”
 A fast food chain we all know actually got in trouble a few years ago using the langostino in a menu item called “lobster bites.”
 That is where the similarity ends.
 A langostino is really a “squat lobster” and is more like a crab than a real lobster.

 Langostinos are pricey, since they are wild caught.
 But, we do see the langostino making a comeback.
 In fact, we find them regularly at Costco.
 The lobster-like treat is usually pre-cooked.
 They are great for making a quick seafood salad, coppino or lobster bisque, and as a topping on your low-carb pizza.
 Langostinos have zero carbs with 15 grams of protein and only 70 calories in a 3 ounce serving.
 If you can make them tasty, you will have a tempting alternative to real lobster.
 They make an appealing light evening meal or appetizer.